Lagonda V12

-The V12 model featured an all new 4480 cc 60 degree V12 engine designed by W. O. Bentley.
+The V12 model featured an all new 4480 cc 60 degree V12 engine designed during the tenure of W. O. Bentley at Lagonda.
+The design concepts of the engine follow those established by Stewart Tresilian during his time at Rolls Royce and it seems likely that Tresilian who followed W O Bentley from RR to Lagonda was responsible for its design.
 The engine has a combined cylinder block and upper crankcase cast in iron with a light alloy lower crankcase.
 The cylinder heads are cast iron.
 Each bank of six cylinders has its own single overhead camshaft, chain driven, and its own distributor driven from the back of the camshaft.
 Twin downdraught SU carburettors are located between the engine blocks.
 180 hp is developed at 5000rpm.

 The chassis was also new and features independent torsion bar front suspension and live rear axle with hypoid final drive.
 The braking system is Lockheed hydraulic.

 The engine is connected to a four-speed gearbox with centrally mounted change lever.

 Coachwork could be by Lagonda or a number of independent coachbuilders and to suit various body designs a wheelbase of 124 in, 132 in or 138 in could be specified.
 Only ten cars were built with the longest bodywork.

-Even with a saloon body the car could reach 100 mph.
+Even with the Saloon de Ville body the car could reach 100 mph.
+Autocar recorded a maximum speed of 103.45 mph around Brooklands in their March 1938 road test of the Short Chassis Saloon.

 Two modified V12s with four carburettor engines were entered for the 1939 24 Hours of Le Mans where they finished third and fourth.

 A 1939 version of the Drophead coupe was featured in an episode of The Twilight Zone called “A Thing About Machines” as a car possessed, terrorizing the main character.
 The car was driven by stuntmen ducking below the dash or by drivers dressed in all black or white to portray the car as driverless, chasing Mr. Finchley (probably based on Robert Benchley) to his death.

+A drophead coupé version of the vehicle was featured in a 1959 episode of The Adventures of Ozzie and Harriet in which it was misidentified as a Buckingham.
+The episode took the name of the mistaken identity: "The Buckingham" (S07•E32).
+The purchase of the vehicle was a joint venture between brothers David and Rick who lamented the allegedly high maintenance costs and low gas mileage of the vehicle.

 The Lagonda V12 featured prominently in Roald Dahl's adult books My Uncle Oswald and the short story The Visitor (in the collection Switch Bitch).
 In the stories Dahl discusses taking delivery of a 1938 Lagonda with custom coachwork and a set of horns that play Mozart's "son gia mille e tre" in perfect pitch and seats "upholstered in fine-grain alligator and the panelling to be veneered in yew... because I prefer the colour and grain of English yew to that of any other wood".